obsoft23/ssb_app_flutter/README.md

-A new Flutter project.
+A Flutter project.

-## Getting Started
+## Introducing Vivagram

-This project is a rewrite of an idea convienced during leisure, was previously written with hybrid technology like cordova.
+This project is a rewrite of an idea convienced during leisure, was previously written with hybrid technology - cordova.

 A few resources to get you started if this is your first Flutter project: